DistAlgo/alda/readme/README_rule.md

 ## Installation

-1. Install DA-rules by (1) copying or extracting the DA-rules files to a path, designated as `<DArulesROOT>`, in the local file system, and (2) adding `<DArulesROOT>/distalgo` to the front of the `PYTHONPATH` environment variable so that Python can load the `da` module.
-2. To use the extension with rules, install [XSB](http://xsb.sourceforge.net/) by: (1) download XSB from <https://sourceforge.net/projects/xsb> --- click "Download" for Windows, or download from "Source(GIT)" for Unix, (2) run the downloaded .exe file for Windows, or follow the instructions in Section 2.1 in the manual (just paragraph 1, items 1 and 4) for Unix, and (3) add the path for the XSB executable to the `PATH` environment variable.
+To use the extension with rules, install [XSB](http://xsb.sourceforge.net/) by:

+1. download XSB from <https://sourceforge.net/projects/xsb> --- click "Download" for Windows, or download from "Source(GIT)" for Unix,
+2. run the downloaded .exe file for Windows, or follow the instructions in Section 2.1 in the manual (just paragraph 1, items 1 and 4) for Unix, and
+3. add the path for the XSB executable to the `PATH` environment variable.

 ## Using the extension with rules